Atreusion/SWN-Generators/README.md

-# SWN-NPC-Generator
+# SWN Generators
-A small NPC generator for Stars Without Number Revised Edition.
+A small set of generators for Stars Without Number Revised Edition.
+01/14/2018 Edition.